 Two of the three projects will be added to Ecoplexus’ growing IPP asset base and the third will be owned by a large US Utility with Ecoplexus providing ongoing asset management and operations and maintenance services for all the facilities.
 These projects will provide 50 gigawatt-hours of clean electricity annually.
 That is enough to power 5,200 homes and prevent the carbon dioxide emission of roughly 4 million gallons of gasoline, in effect taking 7,500 passenger vehicles off the road.

 About Ecoplexus Inc.

-Ecoplexus develops, owns and operates solar PV projects for the utility, and industrial markets in the U.S., Japan, Mexico and Turkey.
+Ecoplexus develops, owns and operates solar PV projects for the utility, and industrial markets in the U.S., Japan, Mexico and Vietnam.
 The Company has developed and financed over fifty projects to date.
 Customers include major utilities such as PG&E, Duke, Progress, Xcel Energy, PSEG, and Georgia Power and approximately fifteen municipalities in the US.

 With greater than 700 MWs between construction and pipeline in the U.S. and Internationally, representing over $850 million in project value, Ecoplexus is actively developing or buying renewable energy assets at every stage.
 The Company also provides operation and maintenance (O&M) services for investor/owners, including Fortune 500 companies, for approximately 50 projects.

 For more information about Ecoplexus, please visit www.ecoplexus.com.